Have You Been Diagnosed with Cancer After Taking Zantac?

 “Professional, hard-working, and care about the people they represent.”
 Former Marin and Barrett Client P.D.

-Call us today at 888-348-2735 to schedule your free consultation with our local Rhode Island or Connecticut Zantac lawyers, it only takes a few moments and there is never any obligation.
+Call us today at 888-348-2735 to schedule your free consultation with our local Rhode Island or Connecticut Zantac cancer lawsuit attorneys, it only takes a few moments and there is never any obligation.

 RANITIDINE: WHAT IS IT?
 IS IT IN ZANTAC?
 DOES ZANTAC CAUSE CANCER?